 The final step in the process to become an approved foster parent is to attend a fostering panel.
-Although it may sound a little daunting, be assured that we wouldn't invite you to panel if we didn't think you were good enough.
+Although it may sound a little daunting, you'll be supported by your assessing social work on the day.

 What is a fostering panel?